 - Penis stuck outside of the preputial cavity (sheath).
 Swelling and balanitis (inflammation of glans penis) may also be present.

-: for additional information on recognizing various signs of pain or discomfort refer to: Signs of Pain In Rats
+*Note: for additional information on recognizing various signs of pain or discomfort refer to: Signs of Pain In Rats.

 Paraphimosis results when the foreskin (sheath) is either retracted behind the glans and becomes strictured, or becomes folded (rolled).
 This constriction can cause blood flow from the penis to be blocked or compromised.
 When this happens, swelling and inflammation of the glans penis, foreskin (sheath), or both, result.
 The increased size due to constriction and swelling then prevents the penis from being returned to its natural position within the sheath.

 Paraphimosis can be a result of phimosis (inability to retract the prepuce over the glans penis), injury (trauma), infection, or congenital issues such as an abnormally shortened prepuce or an abnormally long penis.

 There have been reports of paraphimosis occurring after severe dehydration and/or starvation but this has not been confirmed within the scientific community.

 Other causes that can lead to paraphimosis are:

 - Poor hygiene

 - Conditions that result in edema (swelling) such as CHF, or nephrosis